ax-llm/ax/README.md

 ## Streaming

 We support parsing output fields and function execution while streaming.
-This allows for fail-fast and error correction without having to wait for the whole output saving tokens, cost and reducing latency.
-Assertions are a powerful way to ensure the output matches your requirements these work with streaming as well.
+This allows for fail-fast and error correction without waiting for the whole output, saving tokens and costs and reducing latency.
+Assertions are a powerful way to ensure the output matches your requirements; they also work with streaming.

 ```typescript
 // setup the prompt program